30 sec brief

 Consider Tax-Free Investing Options

 - Contribute to a Health Savings Account.
 If you have a high deductible health plan (HDHP) you are eligible to contribute to a Health Savings Account (HSA).
-Money you save in an HSA delivers unmatched tax breaks.
+The money you save in an HSA delivers unmatched tax breaks.
 The money you contribute is eligible for a tax deduction, your money is not taxed as long as it is in your account, and if you ultimately spend money from the account to cover qualified health care costs you will not owe a penny on tax.

 You can use money in your HSA to pay current health-care bills, or you can invest the money with an intention to use it for retirement health care costs.
-The triple-tax break on HSAs make them a more valuable retirement savings plan than Traditional or Roth accounts, which require you to pay tax at some point.
+The triple-tax break on HSAs makes them a more valuable retirement savings plan than Traditional or Roth accounts, which require you to pay tax at some point.